 The younger tech-savvy generation of the friendly Baniyas are using it to start new businesses and to revamp their traditional commerce.
 Equipped with favourable government policies and digital infrastructure the Baniya economy has the potential to increase the financial inclusion of consumers across India.

-The move will not only help FinTech as well as the Kirana businesses.
+The move will help not only FinTech as well as the Kirana businesses.
 It will also give impetus to the larger goal of the current government which is to bring financial inclusion to the majority of Indians.
 Local Kirana shops or our robust baniya economy is the gold standard conductor through which high voltage, rapid and far-reaching economic benefits can be sent to 140 billion Indians.
 And making India realise its dream of becoming a $ 10 trillion economy.